The Festival

 The Opera and the Local Economy

-The Opera of Serra da Capivara strongly contributes to consolidating the Serra da Capivara National Park as an important driver of tourism in Piauí, and to the sustainable development of the state’s southeastern region, through art and culture.
+The Serra da Capivara Opera Festival plays an important role in strengthening Serra da Capivara National Park as one of the leading cultural tourism destinations in the state of Piauí while contributing to the sustainable development of southeastern Piauí through art and culture.

 Photos: Joaquim Neto